 The Society's covered bond programmes (Coventry Building Society Covered Bonds LLP and Coventry Godiva Covered Bonds LLP) and Economic Master Issuer plc enter into swaps under separate ISDA agreements.
 Each agreement includes a CSA which provides for collateralisation of the swap exposure.
 The derivative exposures can only be settled net following a default or other predetermined event, and therefore exposures are presented gross on the balance sheet.
-The Society has £0.6 million derivative net credit exposure (2021: £0.1 million) all £0.6 of which is with A1 rated institutions (2021: £0.1 million).
+The Society has £10.3 million net derivative credit exposure (2022: £0.6 million), of which £10.0 million relates to A1 rated institutions (2022: £0.6 million), and £0.3 million relates to Aa3 rated institutions (2022: £nil).